-OSU-Oklahoma City's Center for Safety and Emergency Preparedness (south end of campus 3501 W. Reno Ave.) is a unique facility within the region.
-The center capitalizes on existing OSU-OKC programs and experience, partnering with private and public entities that share an interest in furthering knowledge and expertise in the area of public safety and defensive driving.

-The purpose of the center is to provide quality training programs for Business and Industry and the general public.
-The Center's mission includes assisting our Business and Industry Clients to meet the following safety goals:
+OSU-OKC's Center for Safety and Emergency Preparedness (CSEP) is a unique facility in the region.
+The Center focuses on partnering with private and public entities, and individuals that share an interest in furthering knowledge and expertise in the areas of defensive driving and safety.
+The purpose of the Center is to provide quality training programs for Business and Industry and the general public.
+The Center's mission includes assisting our Business and Industry clients to meet the following safety goals:

-- To save lives and reduce the risk of lifealtering injuries within your workforce - To protect your organization's human and financial resources - To guard against potential company and personal liabilities associated with crashes involving employees driving on company business
+- To save lives and reduce the risk of lifealtering injuries within the workforce. - To protect the organization's human and financial resources. - To guard against potential company and personal liabilities associated with crashes involving employees driving on company business.